The Arizona Crisis in Physics Education

 * Schools are dropping physics and replacing it with science courses that are less rigorous.

-WE NEED TO INCREASE THE NUMBER OF PHYSICS TEACHERS IN ARIZONA:
+WE MUST INCREASE THE NUMBER OF PHYSICS TEACHERS IN ARIZONA:

-* The ASU Modeling Instruction Program is one of the best physics and chemistry teacher professional development programs in the world, with proven data and results of success.
+* The ASU Modeling Instruction Program is world-renowned physics and chemistry teacher professional development, with proven success.
 Teachers learn deep content and effective hands-on, minds-on pedagogy so that in science class, students DO science.

 * By increasing the number of physics and chemistry teachers in Arizona, we can double the number of students who have access to higher level STEM.
-Quality STEM instruction is critical for Arizona prosperity and will yield long-term sustainable and tangible benefits.
+Quality high school physics instruction is critical for Arizona prosperity!
+It will yield long-term sustainable and tangible benefits.
 Arizona needs a capable and mathematically adept workforce.
-Arizona desperately needs to invest in high school sciences before it is too late.
-We need help from our Arizona leadership to make substantial, long term, sustainable changes.
+Arizona desperately needs to invest in high school physics before it is too late.
+We need help from our Arizona leadership, to do this.

 For information: Michael Vargas <email@example.com>; http://modeling.asu.edu